luke-chapman/ninja-taisen/README.md

 hatch run yeehaw -- "Commit message"
 ```
 This will format, lint & test the code before committing to git if all is well.

-## Issues
-This project started in August 2024 and is still in its infancy.
-Writing a bot to play a board game is not an easy task - this will take time!

-Open issues can be seen on this page: https://github.com/luke-chapman/ninja-taisen/issues